build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 If you don't have an existing SageMaker Studio domain, continue with Step 1 to run an AWS CloudFormation template that creates a SageMaker Studio domain and adds the permissions required for the rest of this tutorial.

 Step 1: Choose the [AWS CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateURL=https://sagemaker-sample-files.s3.amazonaws.com/libraries/sagemaker-user-journey-tutorials/v2/CFN-SM-IM-Lambda-catalog.yaml) stack link.
 This link opens the AWS CloudFormation console and creates your SageMaker Studio domain and a user named studio-user.
 It also adds the required permissions to your SageMaker Studio account.
 In the CloudFormation console, confirm that US West (Oregon) is the Region displayed in the upper right corner.
-The stack name should be sm-studio-tutorial, and should not be changed.
+The stack name should be sm-studio-tutorial and should not be changed.
 This stack takes about 10 minutes to create all the resources.

 This stack assumes that you already have a public VPC set up in your account.
 If you do not have a public VPC, see [VPC with a single public subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-example-dev-test.html?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=using-image-recognition-to-detect-traffic-accidents) to learn how to create a public VPC.